Environment

 We provide the appropriate things that meet customers needs, such as equipment that promotes decarbonization and energy conservation and engines that contribute to improving the utilization rate of aircraft.
 We also provide a wide range of financing functions such as operating leases, sharing, and rentals to fulfill customers needs for use (as opposed to ownership).

-• ESG lease promotion business, GX Assessment Lease, aircraft engine leasing, used equipment and instrument leasing, etc.
+- Used equipment leasing, aircraft engine leasing, ESG lease promotion business, GX Assessment Lease, etc.

 ② Time of use: use of assets in stock—slowing the loop

-In a lease contract, when the lease contract period expires, we provide two options: release contract (usually a one year extensi on contract) and return If release contract is chosen, the initial contract period will be extended.
+In a lease contract, when the lease contract period expires, we provide two options: “re-lease contract” (usually a oneyear extension contract) and “return.”
+If “re-lease contract” is chosen, the initial contract period will be extended.
 This allows for extended use every year at a lower cost than the initial contract period.
-In addition, residual value setting leases support the reassembly of leases (secondary leases ) based on residual value.
+In addition, residual value-setting leases support the restructuring of leases (secondary leases) based on residual value.

 ③ Post-use: resource circulation—closing the loop

-If return is selected when the lease contract expires, the returned property will be used for secondary use by new customers.
-Leveraging our Group's strengths such as our expertise and network, we work in multiple areas, purchasing not only equipment and instruments returned by customers, but also idle assets and equipment of customers, leasing them to other customers, and engaging in the refurbishing and reuse business.
-For example, after a lease expires in the marine container leasing business, those containers ar e used for stationary warehouses on land.
+If “return” is selected when the lease contract expires, the returned property will be used for secondary use by new customers.
+Leveraging our Group’s strengths such as our expertise and network, we work in multiple areas, purchasing not only equipment returned by customers, but also idle assets and equipment of customers, leasing them to other customers, and engaging in the refurbishing and reuse business.

-We are also pursuing the possibility of reuse and recycling of aircraft engines and information equipment, which are difficult to reuse as facilities and equipment, by dismantling and maintaining them and developin g a sales business for parts that can be used as spare parts.
+We are also pursuing the possibility of reusing and recycling aircraft engines and information equipment, which are difficult to reuse, by dismantling and maintaining them and engaging in a business to sell reusable parts as spare parts.
 Ultimately, we contribute to the realization of a circular economy by properly disposing of items that are difficult to reuse and recycle.

 Target related to the resource circulation for plastics